 Each stop-controlled intersection shall have a sight triangle based on the speed limits of the adjoining access-ways.
-These distances are shown in Figure 1
+These distances are shown in Figure 1, a copy of which is available in the City Planning Department.

 F. Yield-Controlled Intersections.